jhonbg/quyca/README.md

 # Contributing
-If you are interested in contributing to KAHI or creating your own plugins, please refer to the kahi-plugins repository.
-It contains the necessary resources and documentation to implement new plugins easily.
-Feel free to submit pull requests or report any issues you encounter.
+If you are interested in contributing to Quyca feel free to submit pull requests or report any issues you encounter.

 # License
 BSD-3-Clause License